 This post contains affiliate links.
 By making a purchase I will receive a small commission at no additional charge to you.
 Thank you for your support!

 I recently ordered a copy of The Tunic Bible by Sarah Gunn and Julie Starr of Goodbye Valentino.
 If you haven’t seen their sewing blog, it’s full of beautiful classic styles, perfect for us midlife ladies.
 The book recently exploded on Amazon with the trending Instagram hashtags #sewover50 and #sew50visible.
-The idea of this challenge is to make a pattern that has a woman over 50 on the cover.
+The idea of this challenge is to make a sewing pattern that has a woman over 50 on the cover.
 Silly me, I thought this was going to be easy, but there are very few of them in the 4 big pattern companies.
-This led me to the Tunic Bible, and I am hooked!
+This led me to The Tunic Bible, and I am hooked!

 This floral design was purchased from Urban Threads.
 It’s a one color design but looks different with dark blue thread on my blue and white stripe fabric.
 Because embroidery is completely new to me, I wasn’t willing to spend a lot of money on this project.
 I used an old Ralph Lauren bed sheet from the thrift store!
 My purchase was $1.50, plus the embroidery file which was $4.99.
-Not bad for an entire dress!
+Not bad for an entire embroidered tunic dress!

 The embroidery file was easy to download to my computer, transfer to a USB memory stick and plugin to my sewing machine.
-I traced the pattern of the bib design on the fabric with a heat soluble marking pen instead of cutting it out.
+I traced the pattern of the bib design on the piece of fabric with a heat soluble marking pen instead of cutting it out.
 I stabilized the fabric with embroidery stabilizer in the hoop before embroidering.

 The design took about 15 minutes to stitch and I had a lot of fun watching it come together, it is rather mesmerizing!